 Where can we add value?

--Tax efficiency in the realm of deductions, savings, business, options exercises, structure
+Tax efficiency of deductions, savings, options exercises, and more

 Cash flow planning

 Savings and financing

 Where to save and how to efficiently sell

 Accurate and relevant books using a collaborative approach